Dr-D/learning-c/flex/flex2/README.md

 ## Rules
 Here we are still just printing out values so we print out the digit we found and the c variable num is incremented by one each time we find a digit and is printed out.

+Note the space in front of the comment in this section, if not present the comment shows as an unrecognised rule.

 ## Lexer output
 Compile and run the lexer:
 ```